yoriyatana/VRR-on-KVM/vRR-on-PVE.md

 ### Set NTP time servers

 Its important to have correctly syncronised clocks across your networks to prevent any issues.
 Lets ensure our Proxmox server is contacting the correct server for NTP info.
-My pfSense router provides internal NTP synchronisation.
+You can use any NTP server for your area/region for NTP synchronisation.

-Enter nano /etc/systemd/timesyncd.conf and add the following line but specify your own NTP server here.
+Enter `nano /etc/systemd/timesyncd.conf` and add the following line but specify your own NTP server here.
 ```
-Servers=192.168.20.1
+Servers=vn.pool.ntp.org
 ```

 you can verify NTP is working by entering the command